nikitapashinsky/zoegi-theme/README.md

 <p align="center">
-    A beautiful, easy on the eyes theme for Zed.
+    A charming and practical theme for Zed.
 </p>

 <br>